AICLIMATE

 Institute for International Urban Development

-Our initial investment allowed us to proceed with a proof of concept (PoC) focused on river/rain flooding in two cities in Honduras, which we completed in 2021 together with our technology and scientist collaborators in Honduras.
-The PoC showed that ML algorithms can identify river/rain flooding risks and socially vulnerable communities.
+Our investment enabled a proof of concept on flooding in two Honduran cities completed in 2021.
+It showed that machine learning identifies flooding risks and socially vulnerable communities.

 2019-20